felangel/bloc/README.md

 - [weather app tutorial with flutter_bloc](https://medium.com/flutter-community/weather-app-with-flutter-bloc-e24a7253340d) - How to build a weather app which supports dynamic theming, pull-to-refresh, and interacting with a REST API using the bloc and flutter_bloc packages.
 - [todos app tutorial with flutter_bloc](https://medium.com/flutter-community/flutter-todos-tutorial-with-flutter-bloc-d9dd833f9df3) - How to build a todos app using the bloc and flutter_bloc packages.
 - [firebase login tutorial with flutter_bloc](https://medium.com/flutter-community/firebase-login-with-flutter-bloc-47455e6047b0) - How to create a fully functional login/sign up flow using the bloc and flutter_bloc packages with Firebase Authentication and Google Sign In.
+- [flutter timer tutorial with flutter_bloc](https://medium.com/flutter-community/flutter-timer-with-flutter-bloc-a464e8332ceb) - How to create a timer app using the bloc and flutter_bloc packages.

 ## Extensions